STOCD/VGER/README.md

 - download or clone the repository to the host machine
 - change the adapter to `adapter-node`
 - create an enviroment variables file and populate it
-    - make sure the specified data folder exists
+    - make sure the specified data folder exists on the host machine and is empty
 - run `docker-compose up -d` to build and launch the app
 - run `docker-compose down` to stop and delete the app
 - run `docker-compose start -d` to launch the app in case it has already been built